← Work Siegel+Gale · 2023–2025

 Outcomes

-Solventum went public on April 1, 2024, with a fully functional website at solventum.com.
+Solventum went public on April 1, 2024, with a fully functional website at solventum.com across 38 countries, including localized language support.

 • Research adopted internally.

-The persona framework developed during this engagement was adopted by the client's internal teams and continues to inform their decision-making.
+The unique role-based persona framework developed during this engagement was adopted by the client’s internal teams and continues to inform their decision-making.

 • Strategy embedded for scale.